Kochen-Specker Contextuality: Abstract

 \section{Abstract}

 A central result in the foundations of quantum mechanics is the Kochen-Specker theorem.
 In short, it states that quantum mechanics is in conflict with classical models in which the result of a measurement does not depend on which other compatible measurements are jointly performed.
-Here, compatible measurements are those that can be performed simultaneously or in any order without disturbance.
+Here compatible measurements are those that can be implemented simultaneously or, more generally, those that are jointly measurable.
 This conflict is generically called quantum contextuality.
-In this article, we present an introduction to this subject and its current status.
-We review several proofs of the Kochen-Specker theorem and different notions of contextuality.
-We explain how to experimentally test some of these notions and discuss connections between contextuality and nonlocality or graph theory.
-Finally, we review some applications of contextuality in quantum information processing.
+In this review, an introduction to this subject and its current status is presented.
+Several proofs of the Kochen-Specker theorem and different notions of contextuality are reviewed.
+How to experimentally test some of these notions is explained and connections between contextuality and nonlocality or graph theory are discussed.
+Finally, some applications of contextuality in quantum information processing are reviewed.